bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Milk is a nutritious environment attractive to many different types of microorganisms, some which we want, and others that we don't.
 When using raw milk for cheesemaking, there will already be some bacteria in the milk, but added culture is still important.
 If using pasteurized milk, choosing and using cultures becomes even more critical.

 The role of `culture` is to help transform milk into cheese.
 Cultures are usually bacteria, but they can also be yeasts and molds.
-When they enter the story, they rapidly begin to consume the milk sugar (lactose) and turn it into lactic acid.
+When they enter the story, they rapidly begin to consume the milk sugar `lactose` and turn it into `lactic acid`.
 It is this acid that will preserve the cheese during aging or stage, as well as create flavor.

 The second role of cultures is to die, as when this happens, their cell walls leave behind enzymes that will further break down proteins and fats into tasty elements.

-Finally, cultures help create surfaces that textures that make cheeses unique.
+Finally, cultures help create surfaces and textures that make cheeses unique.

 The term `Cheese Culture` covers three main types of organisms - bacteria, yeasts and molds.

-Some of these are added to the milk (starter culture), some exist in the milk or enter it accidentally (native culture), and others are aded at varying stages of the process (ripening cultures).
+Some of these are added to the milk (starter culture), some exist in the milk or enter it accidentally (native culture), and others are added at varying stages of the process (ripening cultures).

-##### Start Culture
+##### Starter Culture

 There are four main ways to add starter culture to milk: